russelltheprogrammer/drum-machine/README.md

 # Link to Drum Machine --> [Drum Machine](http://russelltheprogrammer.github.io/drum-machine/)

-Note: This project was done for the FCC curriculum for the Front End Libraries Certificate so sometimes there are more divs than needed to pass the tests.
+Note: This project was done for the FCC curriculum for the Front End Libraries Certificate so sometimes there is extra code to pass the tests.

 # Getting Started with Create React App